ptfonseca/pcal/cran-comments.md

-## Release summary
+## Submission summary

-* This is the first submission of pcal.
+This is a **resubmission**.
+In this version I have:

+* Added a reference in the Description field of the DESCRIPTION file.
+This reference provides theoretical background for the statistical methods implemented by the package.

+* Included a README file.md file with an overview of the package and some examples.

 ## Test environments